 You can also get by without having to set up expensive grow lights.
 This means you can put your hydroponic set-up anywhere you’d like.

 What Type Of Mushrooms Can You Grow In Hydroponics?

-Some of the most popular ones to grow this way are the same ones you might favor in a traditional growing environment, like oyster, shiitake, lion’s mane, button, enokitake, maitake, nameko, and cinnamon cap.
+Some of the best ones to grow this way are ones you might favor in a traditional growing mediums.
+These include oyster mushrooms, shiitake, lion’s mane, button, maitake, nameko, and cinnamon cap.

 The most important part of getting started growing your own mushrooms hydroponically is choosing the right setup.
 Let's cover that now.

 What Type Of System Is Best For Growing Hydroponic Mushrooms?